vidhyapkishore/mystore/README.md

 # MyStore - An E-commerce Web Application

-MyStore is an e-commerce web application built with React, Redux, and Django.
+MyStore is an e-commerce web application built with Bootstrap and Django.

 ## Features